Bayesian Nonparametric Modeling for Multivariate Ordinal Regression: Methodology

-Lemma 2 establishes full KL support for a model arising from a DP location normal mixture, a simpler version of our model.
-Combined together, the properties of identifiability and full support reflect a major advantage of the proposed model.
-That is, it can approximate arbitrarily well any distribution on $(\boldsymbol{Y},\boldsymbol{X})$, as well as any conditional distribution for $(\boldsymbol{Y}\mid \boldsymbol{X})$, while at the same time avoiding the need to impute cut-off points or work with correlation matrices, both of which are major challenges in fitting multivariate probit models.
+Lemma 2 establishes full KL support for a model arising from a DP location normal mixture, a simpler version of our model. {The KL property reflects a major advantage of the proposed modeling approach in that it offers flexible inference for multivariate ordinal regression while avoiding the need to impute cut-off points, which is a major challenge in fitting multivariate probit models.}

-The cut-offs can be fixed to arbitrary increasing values, which we recommend to be equally spaced and centered at zero.
+The cut-off points can be fixed to arbitrary increasing values, which, for instance, may be equally spaced and centered at zero.
 As confirmed empirically with simulated data (refer to Section \ref{sec:applications} for details), the choice of cut-offs does not affect inferences for the ordinal regression relationships, only the center and scale of the latent variables, which must be interpreted relative to the cut-offs.